What Is Stage 4 Mesothelioma?

 • Palliative Care: Patients who receive early palliative care, which focuses on easing pain and other symptoms, have an almost 400% increase in survival time.

-• Radiation: Radiation therapy can lessen chest pressure, decrease pain and improve breathing.
+• Radiation: Radiation therapy can lessen chest pressure, decrease pain and improve your breathing.
 Proton therapy, a newer type of radiation, can boost survival to more than 30 months for stage 4 patients.

-• Surgery: Some stage 4 pleural mesothelioma patients qualify for tumor-removing surgeries, but palliative options can extend survival by months.
+• Surgery: Some stage 4 pleural mesothelioma patients qualify for tumor-removing surgeries, but palliative options can extend your survival by months.

 • Targeted Therapies: Targeted drugs, such as bevacizumab, may be combined with chemotherapy to improve survival from 12 months to 18 months.